lammps/lammps/doc/src/compute.rst

 ----------

-Computes calculate one or more of four styles of quantities: global, per-atom, local, or per-atom.
+Computes calculate and store any of four styles of quantities: global, per-atom, local, or per-grid.
 A global quantity is one or more system-wide values, e.g. the temperature of the system.
 A per-atom quantity is one or more values per atom, e.g. the kinetic energy of each atom.
 Per-atom values are set to 0.0 for atoms not in the